TieDyedDevil/XS/README.md

 XS: The eXtensible Shell
 ========================

+**NOTICE: As of February 2021 I will no longer maintain the XS project.
+If you care to assume ownership of this repo, please open an issue.**

 This is `xs 1.3`; see `doc/CHANGES`.

 XS is the eXtensible Shell, a command line interpreter featuring